 Nutrition Research Unit

-Nutrition's role in promoting health and the treatment of disease is of great importance to many Mayo investigators.
+Nutrition's role in promoting health and the treatment of disease is of great importance to many Mayo Clinic investigators.
 Even if nutrition is not the primary focus of their research, they often wish to control or estimate nutrient intake due to the influence of nutrition on many areas of physiology.

-- Assistance in designing nutrition-related research projects and assessing nutrition-related resources required to meet the needs of a protocol.
+- Assistance in designing nutrition-related research projects and assessing nutrition-related resources required to meet the needs of a protocol

-- Precise nutrition control through weighed diets, test meals or formulas that are calculated and prepared in the metabolic kitchen.
+- Precise nutrition control through weighed diets, test meals or formulas that are calculated and prepared in the metabolic kitchen

-- Collection of nutrient data of subjects through diet histories, food record analysis or validated food frequency questionnaires (FFQs), including online FFQs.
+- Collection of nutrient data of subjects through diet histories, food record analysis or validated food frequency questionnaires (FFQs), including online FFQs

-- Development of nutrition-related educational materials and delivery of nutritional education to individual research subjects as well as group education programs.
+- Development of nutrition-related educational materials and delivery of nutritional education to individual research subjects as well as group education programs

-- Analysis, and interpretation, of nutrition-related data and results.
+- Analysis and interpretation of nutrition-related data and results

-- Assistance with writing scientific publications of nutrition-related research.
+- Assistance with writing scientific publications of nutrition-related research

-Nutrition services in the Clinical Research Units
+Nutrition services in the Clinical Research and Trials Units

-The Saint Marys Clinical Research Unit (CRU) features a full metabolic kitchen offering a variety of food choices.
-It is open seven days a week from 6 a.m. to 7 p.m. and is staffed by specially-trained dietary assistants overseen by the research dietitians.
+The Saint Marys Clinical Research and Trials Unit (CRTU) features a full metabolic kitchen offering a variety of food choices.
+It is open seven days a week from 6 a.m. to 7 p.m. and is staffed by specially trained dietary assistants overseen by the research dietitians.